School Shootings

 Fein, Albert, and Gill R. Hickman.
 There and Back Again: School Shootings as Experienced by School Leaders.
 Lanham, MD: Scarecrow, 2003.

 Fox, James Alan, Jack A. Levin, and Kenna D. Quinet.
 The Will to Kill: Making Sense of Senseless Murder.
-4th ed.
-Upper Saddle River, NJ: Pearson, 2012.
+5th ed.
+Thousand Oaks, CA: SAGE, 2018.

-NNNIn this book, the authors situate school shootings alongside other types of homicide, including medical murder, cult killings, and serial homicide.
-The authors seamlessly blend sociological research with case studies to provide an in-depth examination of these rare phenomenon.
+In this book, the authors situate school shootings alongside other types of atypical homicide, including medical murder, cult killings, and serial homicide.
+The authors seamlessly blend sociological research with case studies to provide an in-depth examination of these rare phenomena.
+They argue that lessons learned from incidents of extreme violence can help us better understand more typical forms of homicide.

 Kellner, Douglas.
 Guys and Guns Amok: Domestic Terrorism and School Shootings from the Oklahoma City Bombing to the Virginia Tech Massacre.
 Boulder, CO: Paradigm, 2008.